 If you leave potatoes in the ground longer, their skins will get thicker, making them easier to store for long periods.

 How to Store Potatoes

-If you get plenty of potatoes, you will want to make sure to store them properly, so that you can enjoy the bounty of your harvest for months to come.
+If you get plenty of potatoes, it makes sense to store them properly.
+That way, you can get the most out of your gardening efforts and enjoy the bounty of your harvest for months to come.

 As mentioned above, if you want to sprout potatoes for planting next year, then put them in a warm, damp, well-lit place.

 Potential Potato Problems

 Growing potatoes is not necessarily all sun and games.
 Sometimes, you will encounter problems.

 Here are a couple of common problems to look out for when growing potatoes.

 Potato blight, or late blight, is a water mold, and it was responsible for the Irish potato famine in the 1800’s.
 If you plant a potato with blight, the disease can spread to the rest of your garden, including other potato plants and even nearby tomato plants!